arvee4n/ArvenOnline/README.md

 TO DO:

-1. 1. [ ] Optimize site
+1. 1. [ ] Optimize/Rewrite site
+   - Going to take up most of the workload

 2. 2. [ ] Animate lists
-   - [x] Artists
+   - [ ] Artists
    - [ ] Movie
-   - [x] Games
+   - [ ] Games
    - [ ] Manga

-3. 3. [ ] Outfit Creator
-   - Outfits based on what I own

-4. 4. [ ] Virtual Pet
+3. 3. [ ] Virtual Pet
-   - A spotted black cat that walks around the webpage
+   - A (black?) cat that walks around the webpage
-   - Might not work on github idk
+   - Might not work well idk